duck7000/Discogs/README.md

 Discogs
 =======

-PHP library for retrieving CD information from Discogs.
+PHP library for retrieving CD information from Discogs.<br>
-Retrieve most of the information you can see on Discogs Search for titles on Discogs by barcode, cd code or artist, album etc Get front poster image url.
+Retrieve most of the information you can see on Discogs.<br>
+Search for titles on Discogs by barcode, cd code or artist, album etc.<br>
+Get front poster image url.<br>
-Search is intended for CD but can be changed to LP in TitleSearch line 53 For each title found by search there are these methods available:
+Search is intended for CD but can be changed to LP in TitleSearch line 53<br>
+For each title found by search there are these methods available:<br>

 artist()<br>
 title()<br>